Gitjas/Biff_the_Understudy_TutorialNPC_for_SoD/biffsodtutorial/readme.biff.english.txt

 https://gibberlings3.github.io/modding-resources/Tutorial_SoDBanterSystem.html

 The mod is not fully traify-ed yet, meaning that all texts for Biff's actual ingame dialogues and comments via scripts are still inside the d- and baf-files, which so far make translations impossible.
 For tutorial on how to work with d/tra pairs please refer to Kulyok's NPC Tutorial 1-day mod NPC "Branwen" at Pocket Plane Group: https://www.pocketplane.net/one-day-npcs/

+In addition to the tutorials' contents, there is more reactions in "sod_important_reactions_scripts.baf" and "sod_important_reactions_dialogues.d".
+The dialogues there are not listed in a tutorial, and most depend on the mod Road to Discovery (component 2: "Main Component: Tracking System") to be installed for them to trigger.
+They will flesh out the NPC and their reactions to the main story events *in addition* to what the SoD NPCs react to in general (i.e. all that is not covered by the tutorials).
+The there listed dialogue possibilities are only suggestions.
+Use them, adapt them, or leave them out depending on your NPC's character and interests.
+Trying to use all of them might lead to your NPC sounding like a generic know-it-all.

 INSTALLATION